 If your content isn’t readable, factual, and structured in a way that an LLM can parse, your brand may never make it into the answer—even if you’re ranked #1 on Google.

-Generative Engine Optimization (GEO) is the practice of optimizing for AI-based search engines and conversational platforms.
+Answer Engine Optimization (AEO) is the practice of optimizing for AI-based search engines and conversational platforms.
 Think of it as the evolution of SEO, reimagined for tools like:

 - Perplexity (which cites sources in responses)